Pediatric optical coherence tomography (OCT) scan

 Frequently Asked Questions

-• Why does my child need an OCT scan?
+• Why does my child need a pediatric optical coherence tomography (OCT) scan?

 Your child may need an OCT eye scan if they have conditions that affect the retina or optic nerve, or they have symptoms like: